milanmandal-1/milanmandal-1/README.md

 # 👋 Hi, I'm Milan Mandal!

 I'm a **Software Engineer with 6 years of experience** in an **SDET profile**, and **currently pursuing my MS in Computer Science and AI**.
-I have a strong background in software development and testing, with a focus on building efficient, high-quality software solutions.
+I have a strong background in software development Engineering and testing, with a focus on building efficient, high-quality software solutions.

 ---